sthancock/gedisimulator/README.md

 ##### Lidar characteristics.
 Defaults are expected GEDI values.
-    -pSigma sig;     set Gaussian pulse width as 1 sigma -pFWHM fhwm;     set Gaussian pulse width as FWHM in ns -readPulse file; read pulse shape and width from a file instead of making Gaussian -fSigma sig;     set footprint width
+    -pSigma sig;     set Gaussian pulse width as 1 sigma -pFWHM fhwm;     set Gaussian pulse width as FWHM in ns.
+This is the outgoing laser pulse, which will be twice the detected pulse width
+    -readPulse file; read pulse shape and width from a file instead of making Gaussian -fSigma sig;     set footprint width
     -wavefront file; read wavefront shape from file instead of setting Gaussian.
 Note that footprint width is still set by fSigma